YanShynkevich/public/help/visualize/viewers/map.md

 separate layer.
 To add new data as a layer, drag and drop the corresponding file into a map viewer.

-To work with layers, right-click the viewer and select **Extended UI**.
+To work with layers, right-click a map viewer and select **Extended UI**.
 A toolbar and a layers management panel appear.
 Use them to delete layers, toggle their visibility, and more.